surftrotter/GettingAndCleaningDataProject/README.md

 This is the repo I have created to store the files as requested by the Getting and Cleaning Data Course Project.

-This repo contains 3 files
+This repo contains 3 files:

 - This Readme.md file: a short description of this repo's content
 - A Codebook.md file: a detailed description of the assignement and all the steps I have gone through to complete the assigment.